Spectrum calculation#

 Complex polarizability#

-The complex polarizability is determined from the linear response function according to [NRS18]
+As an alternative to calculating the eigenstates, the complex polarizability is determined from the linear response function according to [NRS18]

 Here, the linear response equation takes the form